mspass-team/mspass/docs/source/user_manual/mongodb_and_mspass.rst

 can also be "grouped", but require very different programming constructs than SQL.

-Perhap the most important common construct used by all RDBMS systems I know of and MongoDB is the concept of a "cursor".
-In an RDBMS a cursor is a forward-iterator (i.e. it can only be incremented) that loops over the set of tuples returned by a query.
+Perhaps the most important common construct used by all RDBMS systems I know of that is also a part of MongoDB is the concept of a "cursor".
+In an RDBMS a cursor
+is a forward-iterator (i.e. it can only be incremented) that loops over the set of tuples returned by a query.
 In MongoDB is is more-or-less the same thing with different words.
 A MongoDB cursor is a forward-iterator that can be used to work through a set of documents returned by a query.
-We will see numerous examples of using cursors in the MsPASS User's manual and any source discussing MongoDB.
+You will see numerous examples of using cursors in the MsPASS User's manual and any source discussing MongoDB.